 We offer a wide variety of fresh fruit and vegetables all year round, where 37% are sourced locally and to extremely high-quality standards.
-Our fruit and vegetable suppliers are either certified to the Bord Bia Sustainable Horticulture Assurance Scheme (SHAS) and/or certified to the GLOBALG.A.P.
+100% of our fruit and vegetable are certified to the Bord Bia Sustainable Horticulture Assurance Scheme (SHAS) and/or certified to the GLOBALG.A.P.
 Fruit and Vegetable standard.

 Banana farming provides employment to millions of people in developing countries worldwide and is a major source of income for their economies.
 However, workers in this industry often suffer from poor working conditions, low wages and exposure to harmful chemicals.
-This year we are pleased to announce that 100% of our banana range now comes from farms certified to Fairtrade, Organic or Rainforest Alliance standards.
+We are pleased to announce that 100% of our banana range now comes from farms certified to Fairtrade, Organic or Rainforest Alliance standards.

 Salt: We will reduce the salt content of own-brand products in line with the UK’s Food Standards Agency (FSA) 2017 salt targets by the end of 2020.
 The reduction of salt first focuses on food categories that are consumed on a regular basis and generally make up a large share of the daily salt intake including; ready meals, soups, pizzas, crisps, cakes and meat products.
 Over 500 of Lidl Ireland’s own brand products will be reviewed to reach this salt target.

 Did you know that palm oil is used in a wide variety of products, from margarine and chocolate to ice-cream, soaps and cosmetics?
 Why is palm oil so popular?
-Aside from the great cooking properties, creamy texture and natural preservatives it is also the highest yielding vegetable crop in the world.
+Aside from the great cooking and natural preservation properties, it is also the highest yielding vegetable crop in the world.

 Cocoa farmers face many challenges in the production of our favourite sweet treat.
 Although prices for cocoa are rising as a result of higher demand, many farmers and growers do not reap the benefits of this.
 As well as dealing with unfair pay and poor living and working conditions they must also attempt to tackle environmental issues affecting their crops.
 That’s why we’re committed to supporting internationally recognised organisations in the cultivation of sustainable cocoa.

-By the end of 2017, all of the cocoa used in all our own-brand products will be certified to Fairtrade, UTZ or Rainforest Alliance standards and/or certified as organic – that’s everything from our 80% cocoa dark chocolate bars to the cocoa powder used in our chocolate mini-muffins.
+100% of the cocoa used in our own-brand products is certified to Fairtrade, UTZ or Rainforest Alliance standards and/or certified as organic– that’s everything from our chocolate bars to the cocoa powder used in our chocolate mini-muffins.
 We will work closely with our suppliers, both in Ireland and abroad, to ensure that we maintain this target.

 Tea is probably the country’s best-loved drink but for the millions of workers producing tea the world over, pressure is mounting from large, global companies to produce even more tea on top of the issues they already face, such as poor working conditions, housing, education and healthcare.

 We are committed to supporting tea growers and sourcing our produce from sustainable and certified sources.
-By the end of 2018, 100% of our own-brand black, green and Rooibos tea will be certified to Fairtrade, UTZ or Rainforest Alliance standards and/or certified as organic.
+We are committed to certifying 100% of our own-brand black, green and Rooibos tea to Fairtrade, UTZ or Rainforest Alliance standards and/or certified as organic.
 So far, we have reached 95% certification.